Top 10 Highest Paying Jobs in Canada in 2026

 The NOC code for Software Engineering Manager in Canada is 20012.

-Managers guide software teams in development, scaling projects nationwide.
-Blends tech and leadership for agile environments.
-Pay surges with tech boom and talent wars.
+Software Engineering Managers in Canada guide software teams in development and scaling projects nationwide.
+This role blends technology and leadership in agile environments.
+Pay surges due to the tech boom and talent wars.

 Category Details